Are you thinking about a career as a registered nurse?

 Why should I consider a career as an RN?

-This is an excellent time to enter nursing!
-There are so many career opportunities!
-Every Canadian at some point in their life will require the services of a nurse.
-Since many nurses will soon retire, Canada needs bright people to choose nursing as a career.
+This is an excellent time to enter nursing, as there are so many different and exciting career opportunities.
+Every Canadian at some point will require the services of a nurse.
+Nurses work with people at all stages of life and in all phases of health, illness, injury and disability.

 What kind of education do I need?